rgbkrk/bookmarks/README.md

 # bookmarks

-Because why would I store these in awkward menu bars
+Because why would I store these in awkward menu bars.
+There may be rambling involved.

 ## Collections